Latteralus/MCPHR/checklist.md

 The project follows the structure outlined in the original plan with separate directories for components, contexts, pages, services, and types.

 ## Status Summary
 The application has made significant progress with a functional login system, dashboard, and the core employee and license management features.
 Users can log in, view summary metrics on the dashboard, and manage employees and licenses.
+The build configuration has been updated to support browser compatibility with Node.js modules.
 The next phase will focus on implementing the detail and edit forms for employees and licenses, followed by the attendance and document management modules.